Purdue Varsity Glee Club: Purdue Christmas Show

 The Purdue Varsity Glee Club is featured in the Purdue Christmas Show, a seasonal performance that takes place in the Edward C. Elliott Hall of Music.

 The first Christmas Show was held in 1933 in Fowler Hall.
 There are multiple performances of the Purdue Christmas show each year over the first weekend in December.
 The Christmas show is made up of performances by the Varsity Glee Club, the Purduettes, the Purdue Bells, University Choir, Heart & Soul, PMO Kids Choir and the All Campus and Community Chorale.

 Construction on the sets for the Christmas show begins in the summer.
 It takes three months to build the set, and two weeks to put it on stage and fine tune the songs.
 Hundreds of gallons of paint and nearly 1,000 yards of fabric are used to create the sets, props, floor drop, screens, and the custom curtain.

-Specialties

-Within the Purdue Varsity Glee Club are small subgroups known as specialties.
-Each specialty concentrates on a particular genre of music and consists of 4 to 8 members.
-These groups are commonly featured, usually performing two songs each per show.
-Members of the glee club audition annually for spots in the specialties, and so the member roster varies from season to season.

-Ba-Na-Na

-BaNaNa is the oldest specialty group within the Purdue Varsity Glee Club.
-It is made up of 4 members and sings songs primarily from the 1950s and 1960s.
-They often wear black leather jackets or letterman sweaters in tribute to the 1950s youth and greaser style.
-Members typically behave humorously and introduce themselves with pick-up lines.

-Lighthouse

-Lighthouse, consisting of 4 members, typically sings contemporary gospel music.
-Occasionally, the specialty performs at churches apart from the rest of the glee club during Sunday morning services.

-Flashbacks

-Flashbacks is a specialty that sings music from 1970s and 1980s.
-The group is made up of 4 members.

-Voiceovers

-Voiceovers is an a cappella group singing a wide variety of music without the accompaniment of the band.
-The specialty typically contains 6-8 members.